QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 Using QuantEcon Lecture Packages
 -------------------------------------------

-To use the curated set of package versions in the QuantEcon lecture notes, put the following text in a notebook cell, and choose ``Shift-Enter`` to run the cell
+To use the curated set of packages in the QuantEcon lecture notes, put the following text in a notebook cell, and hit ``Shift-Enter`` to run the cell

     .. literalinclude:: /_static/includes/deps.jl